The Adventure of the Red Circle: Plot

-Going into the house and to the room where the signalling came from, Holmes, Watson, Gregson, and Leverton discover a grisly scene.
-The giant Gorgiano lies on the floor in a pool of blood from having been impaled with a large knife, apparently in a fight.
-The bearded man is undoubtedly the killer.
-The lady's arriving at the door shortly afterward is a surprise to everyone but Holmes, who had impersonated the lady's confederate by re-lighting the same candle that her confederate had used, and signalling in Italian for her to come.

-Her name is Emilia Lucca, and her confederate is Gennaro, her husband.
-The men are rather taken aback by her obvious joy at this ghastly sight.
-She confirms that the Luccas were seeking refuge from the dangerous Giuseppe Gorgiano, who was out to kill Gennaro for betraying the Red Circle, a secret criminal organization that Gennaro had become involved in as a heatedly-resentful young man who was furious at world injustices.
-Gennaro had never actually participated in any of the society's crimes, however, and had eventually decided to leave the organization in spite of the threatened consequences.
-He and his wife fled Italy and went to New York to escape the Red Circle, but Gorgiano, another member, discovered Gennaro there, and contrived to oblige him to murder a good friend, a man who had gotten Gennaro started in legitimate business in the U.S.
+Holmes and Watson meet Inspector Gregson and a Pinkerton detective from the United States named Leverton.
+They are lying in wait for Giuseppe Gorgiano, a vicious killer.
+Going into the room where the signalling came from, they discover Gorgiano lies on the floor in a pool of blood from having been impaled with a large knife.
+The lodger is revealed as Emilia Lucca, and her confederate is Gennaro, her husband.
+She confirms that the Luccas were seeking refuge from the dangerous Giuseppe Gorgiano, who was out to kill Gennaro for betraying the Red Circle, a secret Italian criminal organization that they had both been involved in.
+Gennaro decided to leave the organization in spite of the threatened consequences.
+He and his wife fled Italy and went to New York to escape the Red Circle, but Gorgiano tracked Gennaro down.
+Gregson takes Emilia down to the police station.